 What are program-related investments for private foundations?

-When set up and structured correctly, PRIs take the place of grants in meeting the 5% distribution requirement but with a substantial difference—the foundation expects to get the money back in the future.
-After the initial determination that an investment qualifies as a PRI, it will continue to be considered a PRI as long as the primary purpose of the investment continues to be the furtherance of the foundation’s charitable purpose; it does not matter if the investment undergoes a change in terms or form.
+When set up and structured correctly, PRIs serve as an alternate method in meeting the 5% distribution requirement, with a notable distinction: the foundation anticipates receiving the invested capital back in the future.
+Once an investment qualifies as a PRI upon initial assessment, it retains its PRI classification as long as the primary purpose of the investment continues to be the furtherance of the foundation’s charitable purpose.
+Changes in the investment's terms or form do not alter its PRI status.

-The most common way for foundations to employ PRIs is to lend money at below-market rates to support causes like affordable housing or the preservation of historic buildings and wildlife habitat.
-When the loan principal is repaid, the foundation can recycle the same capital to other causes creating a virtuous circle (in fact, it must re-grant any returned principal within one year).
-Additionally, private foundations have the option of simply guaranteeing the loans of other organizations that otherwise would not meet a bank’s lending criteria.
-With loan guarantees, the foundation can work towards its philanthropic goals without spending a single penny from its endowment.
-The only downside here is that loan guarantees do not count towards meeting the 5% distribution requirement.
+The most prevalent method employed by foundations when utilizing PRIs is providing loans at below-market rates to support causes like affordable housing or the preservation of historical buildings and wildlife habitats.
+Upon repayment of the loan principal, the foundation can reinvest the same capital into other initiatives, creating a virtuous circle of sustainable support.
+In fact, any returned principal must be re-granted within one year, reinforcing the continuous cycle of positive impact.
+Furthermore, private foundations have the option to guarantee loans for other organizations that might not meet conventional lending criteria.
+This approach enables the foundation to advance its philanthropic goals without depleting its endowment, effectively leveraging its financial strength to drive meaningful change.
+However, it is essential to note that loan guarantees, while impactful, do not count towards fulfilling the 5% annual distribution requirement.

 The following video, produced by the Ford Foundation, provides a great visual summary to how program-related investments work.